pascomnet/documentation/mobydick/content_en/01server/07sicherung.md

 In order to create a database backup, go to the mobydick Commander (web UI) and select the following menu options:
 ***Appliance > Backup > Database Backup***.

-Click on the //FixMe to create a new database backup.
+Click on the `Create` button to create a new database backup.

 There, you have the option of including additional file data from recordings, faxes and voicemails.